Bhuvneshwar-git/SoC_Codes/README.md

 * PINNs
 * Basic introduction to Physics Informed Neural Networks
 * Learned the fundamental concept of Physics-Informed Neural Networks (PINNs), a powerful approach that integrates physical laws (typically expressed as differential equations) directly into the neural network training process.
+* Forward Problem: Predict the solution of a physical system (e.g., temperature, displacement) given known parameters and initial/boundary conditions.\
+What PINNs do: Learn a function that satisfies the governing DE and conditions using a neural network.
+* Infer unknown parameters or functions in a DE (e.g., source term, diffusivity) from observed data.\
+What PINNs do: Simultaneously learn the solution and unknown parameters by minimizing PDE residuals and fitting data.
 * Resource: [Lecture by Benjamin Moseley](https://www.youtube.com/watch?v=G_hIppUWcsc&t=1781s )

 Note: Description and explainations of individual topics have been included in the python notebooks.